bizworld/AnyoneCanLearn/README.md

 discover those solutions yourself.

-Another goal is to help contributors – developers who are answering questions – do so in a constructive way. *How* we say something is just as important as *what* we say.
+Another goal is to help contributors – developers who are answering questions – to do so in a constructive way. *How* we say something is just as important as *what* we say.
 This is especially true on the Internet and over media like Twitter, where nuance is difficult to convey.